sbl1996/ygo-agent/README.md

 ### Obtain a trained agent

 We provide some trained agents in the [releases](https://github.com/sbl1996/ygo-agent/releases/tag/v0.1).
-Check these `ptj` TorchScript files and download them to your local machine.
+Check these TorchScript files named with `{commit_hash}_{exp_id}_{step}.ptj` and download them to your local machine.
+Switch to the corresponding commit hash before using it.
 The following usage assumes you have it.

 Notice that the provided `ptj` can only run on GPU, but not CPU.
 Actually, the agent can run in real-time on CPU, we will provide a CPU version in the future.